Spinal muscular atrophy

 - Spinal muscular atrophy 1

 - Spinal muscular atrophy type 1 with congenital bone fractures

 Spinal muscular atrophy is a group of inherited disorders that cause progressive muscle degeneration and weakness.
 It is caused by a loss of specialized nerve cells, called motor neurons, in the spinal cord and the part of the brain that is connected to the spinal cord (the brainstem).
 The loss of motor neurons leads to weakness and wasting (atrophy) of muscles used for activities such as crawling, walking, sitting up, and controlling head movement.
 In severe cases, the muscles used for breathing and swallowing are affected.
 Spinal muscular atrophy is divided into subtypes based on the severity of the disease and the age when symptoms first appear.
 It is usually inherited as an autosomal recessive trait.

 - Genetics Home Reference (GHR) contains information on Spinal muscular atrophy.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.